sporto/elm-workshop/content/03-tea/07-breakdown-main.md

 Subscriptions is how Elm programs listen for external events, for example:

-- Mouse move
+- Mouse movement
-- Window resize
+- Window resizing
-- Time change
+- Time increments
+- Animation frames
-- A message from JavaScript
+- Messages from JavaScript code

-In this case we declare that we have no subscriptions by using `Sub.none`.
+The `subscriptions` function takes the program’s current model as an argument, and returns a list of the subscriptions we wish to receive messages from.
+The Elm Runtime calls this function automatically every time our program’s model changes, to give our program an opportunity to change its subscriptions in response.

+In this simple example, we have no need tor receive messages from the outside world, so we simply return `Sub.none` regardless of the value of our model.

 ## Html.program

-Finally, `Html.program` connects everything together.
-This function takes a record with our `init`, `view`, `update` and `subscriptions` and takes cares of wiring up all the parts.
-Refer to the previous diagram to understand how this work.
+Finally, our program’s `main` function calls `Html.program` to connect everything together. `Html.program` takes a single argument, a record specifying our `init`, `view`, `update` and `subscriptions` functions, and wires them all together to produce an application that is ready for the Elm Runtime to run.

+Here again is the diagram that shows how these parts all work together:

 <img src="/images/diagram-tea.png" width="480px" />